 There are two categories of individuals, as defined by the Canadian Nuclear Safety Commission, with different maximum allowable radiation exposures (see Table 2).
 Approved personnel are considered members of the public unless they have been officially notified by the Radiation Safety Officer of their status as Nuclear Energy Workers.
+Personnel which may be reasonably expected to receive a radiation exposure greater than 1 mSv will be classified as a Nuclear Energy Worker and will be required to provide specific information under the Canadian Nuclear Safety Commission Act by completing the Nuclear Energy Worker Form.

 Unless notified in writing of their classification as a Nuclear Energy Worker, all University of Northern British Columbia personnel are considered members of the public with respect to the maximum permissible occupational dose of ionizing radiation.